mase28/CIS422-Project1/README.md

 B. Navigate to Website

 Now click https://cis422-project1.herokuapp.com/ to open the app.
 When the app opens, select the desired gpx file and enter your created mapbox api key into the api key text box.
-Then press run.
+Then press submit.
 If the gpx file has a large amount of coordinates, run time may take a while.
 Once submit has been pressed, the app will start running although the screen will not change.
 Once the results are calculated, then the results will be posted onto the screen.

+Website will look like:
 ![picture](https://github.com/mase28/CIS422-Project1/blob/main/CIS422app.PNG?raw=true)

-check to make sure we've included:
-3. INPUT SHOULD LOOK LIKE

-4. OUTPUT SHOULD LOOK LIKE

-5. BUILD PROCESS

-6. HOW TO USE THE PROGRAM

-What is supposed to be in this document:

--What the input should look like
--How to use the program
--What output should look like
--Authors
--Build process